mvonweis/esphome-panasonic-ac/README.md

 An open source alternative for the Panasonic wi-fi adapter that works locally without the cloud.

+This fork has the minimum temperature set to 8°C in order to enable the "8/15 mode".

 # Features

 * Control your AC locally via Home Assistant, MQTT or directly